RodoMark/lighthouse-web-notes/Fundamentals/Higher_Order_Functions.md

 ### Can be used to express any list transformation.

 - The first value is the function.
-- The second value is the starting value.
+- The second value is the starting value (which could be a number, array, object etc...)

 ```javascript
 const orders = [{amount: 250}, {amount: 400}, {amount: 100}, {amount: 325}]